Licences and other types of official permission

 See under heading Lotteries.

 Road haulage operators must be licensed by the local traffic area office of the DVSA (Driver and Vehicle Standards Agency).
-For more information, see www.gov.uk.
+There is more information about being a goods vehicle operator on the gov.uk website.

 Written permission from the highway division of the local authority is needed for a skip to be placed on a public road, but otherwise no permission is needed.

-Anyone dealing in scrap metal must be registered with her/his local authority (either the trading standards department or the environmental health department).
+Anyone dealing in scrap metal must be registered with their local authority (either the trading standards department or the environmental health department).

 See under heading Market traders.